 2. Show, don’t tell

-Harry’s product page is a great example of this principle in action:
+Harry’s product page is a strong example:

 3. Use short sentences

-Short sentences improve readability and retention.
+Short sentences boost readability and comprehension—especially on mobile.

 4. Try shorter paragraphs